lunadu321/bgg_dataset/README.md

 | average_rating   | double    | Average rating on Board Games Geek (1-10)            |
 | users_rated      | double    | Number of users that rated the game                  |

+## Preview Image
-Since the file is too large for a preview on GitHug web, here is a screenshot overview of what the dataset looks like:
+Since the CSV file is too large for preview on GitHug web, here is a screenshot overview of what the dataset looks like:

 ![Preview Image](data/preview_image.png)

+## Source

+This dataset is curated by [SUJAY KAPADNIS](https://www.kaggle.com/datasets/sujaykapadnis/board-games/code) The data is property of BoardGameGeek.